home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 - Play quick reply message
 - Auto quick reply message
 - Auto track method (Digital, Digital first, Pan/Tilt first)
-- Status LED (Doorbell only: Stay off, Auto, Auto & always on at night)
+- Doorbell LED (Stay off, Auto, Auto & always on at night)

 **PTZ preset** positions can be set in the Reolink app/windows/web client, the names of the presets will be loaded into Home Assistant at the start of the integration.
 When adding new preset positions, please restart the Reolink integration.